geraldoms/spring-cloud-circuit-breaker/README.md

 ## Usage

-After running the command above (in the installation section), you can start the application by running the the following commands:
+After running the command above (in the installation section), you can start the application by running the following commands:

  1. `java -jar discovery-server/target/discovery-server-0.0.1-SNAPSHOT.jar`;
  2. `java -jar time-service/target/time-service-0.0.1-SNAPSHOT.jar`